Cale/arw-daily/_posts/2026-05-01-hamvention-2026-fediverse-meet-up.md

 - Hamvention
 - Meet-up
 ---
 Members of the Fediverse are invited to join fellow users at [Hamvention 2026](https://hamvention.org/).
 An informal meet-up will take place Saturday, May 16th at 11:00 AM.
 We'll meet in front of **booth 1506  in Building 1**, aka the Maxim building.
+Thanks to [KB6NU](https://www.kb6nu.com/) for helping to organize!

 (Booth 1506 is home to [Zero Retries](https://www.zeroretries.org/) and [DLARC](https://archive.org/details/dlarc).
 Thanks to Steve and Kay for allowing the use of their booth as a rendezvous point!)

-This author will be at the meet-up with stickers.
+I'll be at the meet-up with stickers.
 Hope to see you there!

 What is the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) and how does it relate to ham radio?
 The Fediverse is a collection of social networking [sites](https://fediverse.radio/) that communicate with one another in a decentralized way.
 It's an open source alternative to centralized social networks such as Facebook and X. There are several ham radio themed Fediverse instances with thriving communities of radio amateurs: